 How Does PVSA Certification Work?

+That’s a popular question.
+In fact, we dedicate monthly office hours for volunteers to learn more and ask questions.
 Students who join the College and Career Advantage Program can use the VolunteerCrowd app to track service hours.
 See our post, How to Track Volunteer Hours.
-We send an automated email to the nonprofit organization contact listed for the project with a custom link to VolunteerCrowd’s hour’s verification form.
-Your connection will see all of the information you provided include dates, times, and how you made an impact.
-The nonprofit contact approves hours and has the option of endorsing the skills and strengths you demonstrated while volunteering.
+We send an automated email to the nonprofit organization contact listed for the project with a custom link to VolunteerCrowd’s hour’s verification system.
+Your connection will see all of the information you provided and include dates, times, and how you made an impact.
+Next, your nonprofit contact approves hours and has the option of endorsing the skills and strengths you demonstrated while volunteering.
 All endorsements appear on your service transcript, which you can send to colleges and universities along with your college app.
 (PRO TIP:Every time you volunteer, be sure to make a lasting impression with your volunteer coordinators!)

-Does VolunteerCrowd Certify All Hours?
+Does VolunteerCrowd Certify All Hours for the PVSA?